min2ha/ukwa-site/content/target/61007/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Comparing Brexiteers to Nazis and snake oil salesmen is proof our Sir Humphreys are ANYTHING but neutral

 Argues that, despite protestations of neutrality, UK civil servants are committed to remaining as close as possible to the EU